 * Add a very liberal amount of your salsa.
 Don't use all of it.
-Half, if you have a decent sized blender.
+Half, if you have a decent sized food processor.
 A little more if that doesn't cover the pork well.
 Reduce heat, and simmer for about an hour, stirring often.

-Yes, carnitas absolutely must be served with, in addition to warmed flour tortillas and refried beans:
+Yes, carnitas absolutely must (okay, imo) be served with, in addition to warmed flour tortillas and refried beans:

 In a large skillet, heat olive oil and garlic.
 Onion if you like it.

 When warm, add Angel Hair Pasta Nests.
 (Nests are better, but you can use regular angel hair, broken in half).
 Brown/Fry on each side.